Approxipixie/vue-netflix-clone/README.md

 # Vue Netflix Clone
 A simple [Netflix](https://netflix.com) clone based on Vue powered by [Firebase](https://firebase.google.com).

+DISCLAIMER: THIS PROJECT WAS MADE AS A PERSONAL EDUCATIONAL PROJECT.
+This is NOT the official site of the company or brand identified on the page.
+The creator of this page is NOT affiliated with the company or brand in any way.
+This page is a personal project made in connection with an educational exercise.

 <div>
   <img alt="Last Commit" src="https://img.shields.io/github/last-commit/approxipix/vue-netflix-clone?color=2b9348">
   <img src="https://img.shields.io/depfu/approxipix/vue-netflix-clone" alt="Dependencies status" />